 This is where it pays to be reasonable with your requests.
 Base your requests on what is typical for a house in this price range, the cost of the projected repair and the impact the repair might have on safety and structural integrity.

 What is reasonable?
-That should be discussed with your real estate agent as there are to many variable to list.
-Again put into perspective what price range you are in and what might be considered reasonable for that range.
+That should be discussed with your real estate agent as there are too many variables to list.
+Again, put into perspective what price range you are in and what might be considered reasonable for that range.

 Another big factor is are you in a sellers market vs a buyers market.
 A strong sellers market a seller can tell you to step aside they have multiple offers behind you.
 It may behoove you to be very reasonable in your requests.
 Alternatively in a strong buyers market, shoot for the moon, the seller will just be relieved to sell their home.